RedisAI/RedisAI/docs/commands.md

 * **key**: the script's key name
 * **function**: the name of the function to run
 * **KEYS**: Either a squence of key names that the script will access before, during and after its execution, or a tag which all those keys share. `KEYS` is a mandatory scope in this command.
 Redis will verify that all potional key accesses are done to the right shard.
-* **INPUTS**: Denotes the beginning of the input parameters list, followed by its length and one or more inputs; The inputs can be tensor key name, `string`, `int` or `float`.
-The order of the input should be aligned with the order of their respected parameter at the function signature.
-Note that list inputs are treated in the **LIST_INPUTS** scope.
+* **INPUTS**: Denotes the beginning of the input parameters list, followed by its length and one or more input tensors.
-* **LIST_INPUTS** Denotes the beginning of a list, followed by its length and one or more inputs; The inputs can be tensor key name, `string`, `int` or `float`.
-The order of the input should be aligned with the order of their respected parameter at the function signature.
-Note that if more than one list is provided, their order should be aligned with the order of their respected paramter at the function signature.
+* **ARGS**: A list additional arguments that a user can send to the script.
+All args are sent as strings, but can be casted to other types supported by torch script, such as `int`, or `float`.

 * **OUTPUTS**: denotes the beginning of the output tensors keys' list, followed by its length and one or more key names.
 * **TIMEOUT**: the time (in ms) after which the client is unblocked and a `TIMEDOUT` string is returned